blessedrt/go-mbali/cmd/clef/intapi_changelog.md

 ### 2.1.0

 * Add `OnInputRequired(info UserInputRequest)` to internal API.
-This method is used when Clef needs user input, e.g. passwords.
+This mmblod is used when Clef needs user input, e.g. passwords.

 The following structures are used: